thanos-io/thanos/docs/components/receive.md

 Every Receive Router/RouterIngestor node, queries meta-monitoring for active series of all tenants, every 15 seconds, and caches the results in a map.
 This cached result is used to limit all incoming remote write requests.

-To use the feature, one should specify the following (hidden) flags:
+To use the feature, one should specify the following limiting config options:

-- `--receive.tenant-limits.max-head-series`: Specifies the total number of active (head) series for any tenant, across all replicas (including data replication), allowed by Thanos Receive.
+Under `global`:
-- `--receive.tenant-limits.meta-monitoring-url`: Specifies Prometheus Query API compatible meta-monitoring endpoint.
+- `meta_monitoring_url`: Specifies Prometheus Query API compatible meta-monitoring endpoint.
-- `--receive.tenant-limits.meta-monitoring-query`: Optional flag to specify PromQL query to execute against meta-monitoring.
+- `meta_monitoring_limit_query`: Option to specify PromQL query to execute against meta-monitoring.
+If not specified it is set to `sum(prometheus_tsdb_head_series) by (tenant)` by default.
-- `--receive.tenant-limits.meta-monitoring-client`: Optional YAML file/string specifying HTTP client config for meta-monitoring.
+- `meta_monitoring_http_client`: Optional YAML field specifying HTTP client config for meta-monitoring.

+Under `default` and per `tenant`:
+- `head_series_limit`: Specifies the total number of active (head) series for any tenant, across all replicas (including data replication), allowed by Thanos Receive.

 NOTE:
 - It is possible that Receive ingests more active series than the specified limit, as it relies on meta-monitoring, which may not have the latest data for current number of active series of a tenant at all times.